renzocastillo/vuejs-developer-applicant-challenge/README.md

 ## Known issues

 * Navigation through tabs is giving the same `exact-active` class at all Vue Router `router-link` elements and not highlithing only one and matching the current browser query string.
-* Popup message when a setting is updated hasn't yet being added to translation strings.
 * Class autoloading is done through Composer autoload so `vendor/composer` is a dependency that requires to be installed as part of the plugin in order for the classes to load properly.